 What’s local now…

-Its fall, always, we are featuring seasonal ingredients from our onsite farm and several nearby farmers, ranchers, and food artisans!
+It’s Spring, and as always, we are featuring seasonal ingredients from our onsite farm and several nearby farmers, ranchers, and food artisans!

 In addition to our partnership with Trilogy Beef, we are still butchering our own farm-raised beef which we will occasionally incorporate into our menu.
 We are currently featuring poultry from Lotus Farms in Tijeras.
 We proudly feature regularly on our menu: corn from Santa Ana Pueblo; green & red chile from Lemitar; Mesilla Valley pecans; cheese from Tucumcari; and honey from Moses in Los Ranchos.
 Enjoy!